gvwilson/thirdbit/fiction/voyage/index.md

 variations.
 Jalkelainan was both the smallest of the major northern city-states, and the furthest west, so the Pale Remainder only sent nine ships against it.
-Pohjoinen was attacked by fifteen, Ruuda-in-Ruuda by either twenty-eight or thirty<sup>Even the Pale Remainder's own histories do not agree on this point.
+Pohjoinen was attacked by fifteen, Ruuda-in-Ruuda by either twenty-eight or thirty<span class="sidenote">Even the Pale Remainder's own histories do not agree on this point.
 Several scholars have attempted to square this circle by speculating that there were originally 30, but two were later erased from the records during one of the Pale's internal feuds.
-This is, however, purely speculation.</sup>, and at Etela---only a fraction larger than Jalkelainan, but close to the border with Uws---forty-one ships brought almost two thousand unalive invaders ashore.
+This is, however, purely speculation.</span>, and at Etela---only a fraction larger than Jalkelainan, but close to the border with Uws---forty-one ships brought almost two thousand unalive invaders ashore.